unraid/usb-creator-next/README.md

 - Open src/CMakeLists.txt in Qt creator.
 - For builds you distribute to others, make sure you choose "Release" in the toolchain settings and not the debug flavour.
 - Menu "Build" -> "Build all"
-- Result will be in build_rpi-imager_someversion
+- Result will be in build_unraid-usb-creator_someversion
 - Go to the BUILD folder, right click on the .nsi script "Compile NSIS script", to create installer.

 Note: the CMake integration in Qt Creator is a bit flaky at times.
-If you made any custom changes to the CMakeLists.txt file and it subsequently gets in an endless loop where it never finishes the "configures" stage while re-processing the file, delete "build_rpi-imager_someversion" directory and try again.
+If you made any custom changes to the CMakeLists.txt file and it subsequently gets in an endless loop where it never finishes the "configures" stage while re-processing the file, delete "build_unraid-usb-creator_someversion" directory and try again.

 ### macOS